csswizardry/csswizardry.github.com/_posts/2023-01-10-why-not-document-write.md

 ## Avoid `document.write()`

-As well as exhibiting unbpredicatable and buggy behaviour as keenly stressed in the [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/write) and [Google articles](https://developer.chrome.com/blog/removing-document-write/), `document.write()` is slow.
+As well as exhibiting unpredictable and buggy behaviour as keenly stressed in the [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/write) and [Google articles](https://developer.chrome.com/blog/removing-document-write/), `document.write()` is slow.
 It guarantees both a blocking fetch and a blocking